Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 ## Document Scope

 Note that this document is intended for designers and maintainers of the dauphin compiler or tánaiste bytecode interpreter and for language experts looking for the absolute truth on some minor issue.
-It is not a good place to learn or practice writing Dauphin and any attempt to do so from this document will be unduly daunting.
+It is not a good place to learn or practice writing Dauphin and any attempt to do so from this document will be unduly and wildly daunting.

 ## Purpose